'A moment of solidarity': Why celebs are wearing black, in their own words

 Get Stuff We Love

-Tuning in to the 2018 Golden Globes on Sunday night?
-Expect to see plenty of A-list actresses wearing black.
+The 2018 Golden Globes red carpet was covered with A-list actresses wearing black.

-Eva Longoria, Saoirse Ronan, Gal Gadot and more celebs have vowed to wear black to this year's annual awards ceremony to unite in protest against Hollywood sexual misconduct and discrimination.
+Eva Longoria, Gal Gadot and more celebs wore black to this year's annual awards ceremony to unite in protest against sexual misconduct and discrimination.

 Get Stuff We Love